The Only 9 Link-Building Tools You Need in 2024

 Handy SEO assistant for your browser

-The SEO Toolbar is a browser extension for Chrome and Firefox.
+The SEO Toolbar is a browser extension for Chrome, Firefox, and Safari.
 It’s technically part of Ahrefs, but I’m mentioning it separately here as it has some completely free features that are super useful for link prospecting.

 For example, let’s say that we have this resource page on our list of potential link prospects.
-Using Ahrefs’ SEO Toolbar, we can highlight internal and dead links in just a few clicks:
+Using Ahrefs’ SEO Toolbar, we can easy highlight dead external links:

-Now we can see that the page links to many external resources (as most links aren’t highlighted) and at least one dead link.
-This makes it quick and easy to spot good prospects and create relevant, personalized outreach emails like this one:
+This makes it quick and easy to spot good prospects and create relevant, personalized outreach emails like this one (see the “PS”):

 Email draft containing personalized message to good prospect